Helpful Information

 Here are some examples of phrases you can use:

-• ‘I can’t wait to practise my skills for next time’
+• “I can’t wait to practise my skills for next time”

-• ‘I’m proud of myself for working hard today’
+• “I’m proud of myself for working hard today”

-• ‘I had a lot of fun playing with you’
+• “I had a lot of fun playing with you”

-• ‘I thought it was awesome when you scored that goal’
+• “I thought it was awesome when you scored that goal”

-It is important for you to model this behaviour outside the home also – such as on the sidelines of your kid’s sporting match or at a games night with friends – kids are always absorbing information.
-You could also discuss this with your kid’s therapist and request that they intentionally incorporate positive self-talk into their sessions.
+It is important for you to practise this outside the home too – such as on the sidelines of your kid’s sporting match or at a game’s night with friends – as kids are always absorbing information.

 3. Ask about the game